-The Georgia Resource Center currently has an opening for an investigator/mitigation specialist.
+The Georgia Resource Center currently has an opening for an Experienced Attorney.
 The Resource Center also hosts law students, and on occasion, undergraduate students, during the academic year and summer.
 Please see the details below for application instructions.

-- Commitment to racial justice, the dignity of all persons no matter their worst act, and indigent criminal defense;
+- A demonstrated commitment to indigent criminal defense, racial justice, and the dignity of all people no matter their worst act.

 Salary & Commitment:

 - A three-year commitment is requested.
 The Resource Center offers a competitive salary commensurate with experience.